rgautam320/Blood-Bank-Management-System/README.md

 ## PROJECT DESCRIPTION

 We have used Django along with SQL Database.
-For Image storage, we are azure Azure Blog.
+For Image storage, we are azure Azure Blob.

 ### Admin